 Master Cutlery makes the product and is one of the largest knife manufacturers in the U.S. It features steel blades and a black or silver handle.

-It provides the user with a balanced throw each time, and the laser cut out in each handle allows the user to tie a ribbon at the end.
+It provides the user with a balanced throw each time, and the laser cut-out in each handle allows the user to tie a ribbon at the end.

 There are many other types of knives used for knife combat, and I have tried a lot of them, but I find these three to be the best knife martial arts.

-What Is Knife Fighting Called?
+What Is Knife Fight Called?

 The art of knife fighting is known as blade combat or knife combat.